Zub1Wun/100-days-of-code/log.md

 **Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Notes** 1.
-Read Donald Knuth book "The Art of Computer Programming"
+Read Donald Knuth book "The Art of Computer Programming" - Angela says to focus on readability and make it easy for fellow coders to understand, rather than efficiency at the start.

 **Link(s) to work**
 1. [Day 24 - Mail Merge](https://github.com/ZuIs84/100DaysOfCodePython/tree/1a842f5371e6514ac761e7b851f478292983d598/Mail%20Merge%20Project%20Start)